rapidsai/node/modules/demo/sql/sql-cluster-server/README.md

 # SQLCluster Server Demo

-This demo demonstrates the SQLCluster module which allows for multi-GPU SQL queries using BlazingSQL on node.
+This demo demonstrates the SQLCluster module which allows for multi-GPU SQL queries using our SQL engine.

 ## Main Dependencies